sai-sruthi/Cloud-Provision-Workshop/README.md

 * 7. What does it mean by "Comfort the Customer with Discomfort"

+   "Comfort the Customer with Discomfort" means to provide the customers with features initally and later remove them if it is not received well, so making every feature an experiment we are first seeing if the cutomer likes it or not, hence we may create a discomfort for the customer only to release the best features for their comfort.

 * 8. Explain "You are the Support Person"